Wellington1310/Wellington1310/README.md

 I am also a student at [42 | Rio](https://42.rio/), a Software Engineering school that have [47 campus in 26 countries](https://www.42network.org/42-schools/).

-* 🌍  I'm based in Rio de Janeiro, Brazil
+* 🌍  I live in Minas Gerais, Brazil.
-* ✉️  You can contact me at [guilhermomasid@gmail.com](mailto:guilhermomasid@gmail.com)
+* ✉️  You can contact me at [wellingtoneduardo16@outlook.com](mailto:wellingtoneduardo16@outlook.com).
-* 🚀  I'm currently working on [Result Sistemas](http://resultsistemas.com)
+* 🚀  I currently work as a freelancer.
-* 🧠  I'm learning Advanced Javascript, Unit Tests and C/C++ programming languages
+* 🧠  I'm currently learning TypeScript and React Native.
-* 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
+* 🤝  I'm open to collaborating on projects that have a high impact in peoples lives.
-* ⚡  I love sports and my favorite is Crossfit
+* ⚡  I love sports and my favorite is football.

 <a href="https://www.github.com/peguimasid" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/peguimasid?logo=github&style=for-the-badge&color=3382ed&labelColor=171717" /></a>